ywadi/crimsonq/README.md

 - quit []
 Disconnect and quit the RESP client
 - subscribe [consumerId]
 Subscribe to a consumerId which receives either a string key of new messages added to the consumer's Q and receive a heartbeat with an array of all pending message ids that need action.
+DO NOT USE THE MESSAGE DATA FROM THE HEARTBEAT TO PROCESS, USE MSG.PULL, this is just made for a look ahead.

 ## Building a Client Library
 TODO